 What I have got cooking at the moment…

-I have found the perfect way to share my food with as many people through my supper clubs and pop ups from Lagos, to London and Brighton.
+I have found the perfect way to share my food with as many people through my supper clubs and pop ups from Lagos, to London, Brighton and now Eastbourne.
 They have become popular for the vibrant and seasonal selection of African and British local produce, explosive flavours and food stories inspired by rich African traditions.
 The menu appeals to a wide range of people especially those on plant-based diets because my love for cooking greens and fruits with African spices and superfoods is evident.
 You come in with friends, family or alone and leave with happy tummies and new bonds.
-I also host lots of cookery classes and private dining experiences in collaboration with brands and also for personal clients who love the extra treat of gourmet African food.
+I also host lots of cookery classes, talks, demonstrations and private dining experiences in collaboration with brands and also for personal clients who love the treat of contemporary African food.

 Events & Collaborations